wolfyy59/wfy/README.md

-# wfyportforward
+# script created by wolfyy
-helle guys this is a way of port forwarding
+this php will allow you to port forward ez pizi.